shavidissa/opentelemetry-examples/README.md

 If your application uses an OpenTelemetry SDK, you can configure the application to send metrics data to Tanzu Observability using the Tanzu Observability OpenTelemetry Collector.
 See [ADD LINK WHEN PUBLISHED]() for details.

+## OpenTelemetry Collector

+Follow these steps to configure the OpenTelemetry Collector:

+* Download the `otelcol-contrib` binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) and add it to a preferred directory.

+* Download the [`otel_collector_config.yaml`](resources/otel_collector_config.yml) file to the same directory.

+See [OpenTelemetry collector configurations](https://opentelemetry.io/docs/collector/configuration/) to learn more.

 ## Tutorials

 This repository includes specific examples for using the OpenTelemetry collector in Java, Python, .NET, and more.